Research Paper Competitions at ICPSR

-ICPSR Research Paper Competition
+2015 RCMD Research Paper Competition

-- The RCMD Research Paper Competition, for papers on issues relating to minorities in the United States, including immigrants, using data from the Resource Center for Minority Data.
+For papers on issues relating to minorities in the United States, including immigrants, using data from the Resource Center for Minority Data.

 All entries must meet the following criteria:

-- Only one paper entered by author, whether as sole author or as a coauthor.
+- Single Submission: Only one paper entered by author, whether as sole author or as a coauthor.

 - Single Category: Only one competition category may be entered by an author.

 - Originality: Each paper must be an original analysis and must be the author’s own work.
 Papers previously published are not eligible.

 Paper Preparation Requirements